golioth/zephyr-training/01_IOT/README.rst

 .. code-block:: bash

+   $ # Building for nRF7002dk
    $ (.venv) west build -b nrf7002dk_nrf5340_cpuapp 01_IOT

+   $ # Building for nRF9160dk
+   $ (.venv) west build -b nrf9160dk_nrf9160_ns 01_IOT

 Flash project
 =============

-Plug the nRF7002-DK into the USB port on the short edge of the board.
-(Do not use the USB port labelled `nRF USB`.)
+Connect your computer to the board via USB.
+(On the nRF7002dk, do not use the USB port labelled `nRF USB`.)
 Run the following command:

 .. code-block:: bash